HermanL02/WarwickUniversity-Notes/202309/Lab 6.md

 User(Connection stopped by the attacker):
 ![[Pasted image 20231203024834.png]]
 ## 2.2 Explanation
 In the first manual attack, we need to set the parameters through what we observed in the Wireshark.
-We can use filters to filter the target IP and retrieve the latest TCP connection from the monitoring window. are the TCP connection
+We can use filters to filter the target IP and retrieve the latest TCP connection from the capture window.
+Therefore, we can use the TCP connection's details to fill in the Python program.
+The
 3.1
 User Machine:
 ![[Pasted image 20231203150709.png]]